tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

   </ul>
 ---

 The NASA open catalogue of exoplanets is a dataset of almost 4000 planets, dating back to an overlooked photograph from 1917.[^1] In the last 5 years, technological advancements and data collection efforts have spurned the discovery of more planets than in the previous 100 years combined.
-Sky survey projects all over the world collecting terabytes of information nightly.[^2] There's a ton of astronomical data to explore and I'm excited to see what we can learn from these planets and the greater universe in general.
+Sky survey projects all over the world are collecting terabytes of information nightly.[^2] There's a ton of astronomical data to explore and I'm excited to see what we can learn from these planets and the greater universe in general.

 ## Libraries and Data Preparation